-There are 2 elements to ensuring that you get a tax benefit using qualified Dividends.
+There are two elements to ensuring you get a tax benefit using qualified Dividends.

-Some types of companies or not for profit organizations cannot have qualified dividends, see later section
+Some companies or not-for-profit organizations cannot have qualified dividends; see later section.

 The Internal Revenue Service Publication 17 – Tax Guide for Individuals says the following.

 - You must have held the stock for more than 60 days during the 121-day period that begins 60 days before the ex-dividend date.

 - The ex-dividend date is the first date following the declaration of a dividend on which

 the stock buyer isn’t entitled to receive the next dividend payment.
 Instead, the seller will get the dividend.